shahriarkhan099/bento-inventory-frontend/README.md

 ### Live Link

-You can access the live version of the app at [Bento Inventory](https://bento-inventory.vercel.app/).
+You can access the live version of the app at [Bento](https://getbento.vercel.app/home).
+1. Go to login
+2. Click Sign in by providing email: shahriar.khan099@gmail.com and password: password
+3. Finally, Click Inventory silo to access Bento Inventory

 ### Bento App Info